AgTech solutions for industry

 Gatton Smart Farm is a $9 million Queensland Government and Hort Innovation initiative to drive AgTech adoption across supply chains by transforming the Gatton Research facility into a world class Smart Farm for horticulture.

-The facility is based in sub-tropical Queensland's $450 million Lockyer Valley horticulture industry, adjacent to the University of Queensland’s Gatton campus on the Western Innovation Corridor and close to the Wellcamp Airport and Toowoomba's AgriFood Connect site.
+The facility is based in sub-tropical Queensland's $450 million Lockyer Valley horticulture industry, adjacent to the University of Queensland’s Gatton campus and close to the Wellcamp Airport.

 A suite of state-of-the-art protected cropping and post-harvest facilities will be established at the site, including a climate-controlled research glasshouse, retractable roof protected cropping structure and cold-rooms with controlled atmosphere technology.